Wacca (video game): Release

 Wacca commenced service on July 18, 2019.
 The first major update to the game, titled Wacca S, was released on January 23, 2020, adding BPM notation, synchronising the start time of music during multiplayer play, and adding new game modes.
 Wacca Lily, released on September 7, 2020, added song rating and continue features, while Wacca Lily R, released on March 11, 2021, added various social interaction features.
 The final update, Wacca Reverse, released on August 10, 2021, added a bingo feature which offered rewards upon clearing missions, along with additional game modes.

 Location testing for Wacca first took place between October 19, 2018, and November 4, 2018, at four stores across Japan, including Sega Akihabara Building No. 3.
 A second round of location testing was held from November 9, 2018 to November 18, 2018.

 The online service for Wacca entered end-of-life on August 31, 2022, with all arcade cabinets subsequently placed in offline mode.

 Media

-On July 18, 2022, Marvelous released a three CD soundtrack titled Wacca Complete Album, featuring all original tracks written for the game.
+On July 18, 2022, Marvellous released a three-CD soundtrack titled Wacca Complete Album, featuring all original tracks written for the game.
 The main theme song for Wacca is "Let you DIVE!" by HARDCORE TANO*C All Stars with vocals performed by Saori Ōnishi, while the theme song for Wacca Lily is "with U" by t+pazolite and Massive New Krew with vocals by Shiki Aoki, and the theme song for Wacca Reverse is "Ouvertüre" by USAO and DJ Genki with vocals from Maki Kawase.